 2. Skincare

-Skincare is another huge industry that continues to grow each year.
+Skincare is a huge industry that continues to grow each year.
 People are becoming increasingly aware of the importance of taking care of their skin and, as a result, are willing to spend more money on skincare products.
 There are various skincare products on the market, from cleansers and toners to serums and moisturizers.

 3. Hair Care

-Hair care is another important aspect of beauty.
 Everyone has hair, so everyone needs some hair care product.
 Whether it’s shampoo, conditioner, hair oil, or hair treatment, there’s a product for everyone.

 4. Nail Care

-Nail care is another important beauty industry.
 While not everyone wears nail polish, almost everyone has nails that must be taken care of.
 There are various nail care products on the market, from nail clippers and files to cuticle creams and treatments.

 5. Fragrance

-The fragrance is another essential aspect of the beauty industry.
 Fragrance can be used to enhance one’s natural scent or create a whole new scent altogether.
 Various fragrance products are on the market, from perfumes and colognes to body sprays and scented candles.

 6. Bath & Body